minprog-platforms/project-commerce-django-ergodia/README.md

 These models are:

 * Auction Listing

-Houses all the listings present, stored as a CharField, on the website and it needs to store if the listing is active or not with the use of a BooleanField.
+Houses all the names, descriptions and startingbids of the listings present, stored as CharFields and a DecimalField, on the website.
+It also needs to store if the listing is active or not with the use of a BooleanField.
 Which needs to have a many-to-many to the users model to determine, who has put the listing online.

 * Bid Listing

 Houses all the bids, stored as a DecimalField, per listing and who has been bid.
 This model will need two many-to-may links to the auction listing and the user list to link the bids to a certain auction and user.

 * Comment Listing

 Houses all the comments, stored as a CharFiels, per listing and user.
 This model will need two many-to-many links to the auction listing and the user list to link the comments to a certain auction and user.

 This is a graph of how the models will look like in the program.